10 Healthy Experience Gifts Wellness Fans Will Love

 A relaxing night in

 Sometimes all we need is permission to do nothing, even if that’s just at home.
-The Lather Wellness Retreat offers the chance to unwind without having to go anywhere.
+The Lather Wellness Retreat gift set offers the chance to unwind without having to go anywhere.
 This de-stressor kit will turn any bathroom into an oasis with tension-relieving bath salts, soothing body balms, and candles to set the stage for the ultimate at-home wellness experience.
 It’s perfect for those who always seem to be short on time and want to squeeze in a little self-care when they find themselves with a spare hour.
-And it makes a difference: “When we give ourselves permission and the gift of wonderful activities that will help us to relieve our stress, we sleep better and our immune systems are more balanced,” says Ehrman.
+And it makes a difference: “When we give ourselves the gift of activities that help us to relieve stress, we sleep better and our immune systems are more balanced,” says Ehrman.

 Salt cave spa day

-Sure, you could gift someone a day at any spa and they’ll enjoy it, but consider upgrading the typical spa day with a trip to a salt cave, designed to look and feel like the original ones in the Himalayas.
+Sure, you could gift someone a day at any spa and they’ll enjoy it.
+But consider upgrading the typical spa day with a trip to a salt cave, designed to look and feel like the original ones in the Himalayas.
 The goal is to breathe in the refined air, which may help improve respiratory issues, from asthma, colds, or allergies, according to the Salt Therapy Association (which also has a list of locations nationwide).
 While the science on salt caves is limited, consider it another way to hit reset on stress and find more balance.